 It defines SEN as: provision different from or additional to that normally available to pupils of the same age.
 A special educational need might fall into one or more of the following broad categories:

-Communication and Interaction – such as speech and language difficulties, Aspergers Syndrome or Autism.
+Communication and Interaction – such as speech and language difficulties or Autistic Spectrum Condition.

 Cognition and Learning – children who learn at a slower pace to their peers or have a specific difficulty such as dyslexia, dyscalculia or dyspraxia.